Tropical Storm Isaias spawns deadly tornadoes, causes 'life-threatening' flooding along East Coast

 Forecasters expected the storm to hold its strength and spinoff damaging winds on a path into New England on Tuesday night.

+Tropical storm winds extend outward up to 140 miles from the center of the storm, with gusts up to 72 mph reported in New York Harbor.
+New York's JFK Airport saw a wind gust of 70 mph, and area commuter trains had service suspended due to the storm.

+In New York City, one person was killed when a tree fell on a car in the Briarwood section of Queens, CBS New York reported.

 As the rains grew stronger and steadier in the Philadelphia area Tuesday, emergency responders rescued a few people trapped in vehicles when roads suddenly became flooded and mostly impassable.
-No injuries were reported.

 St. Mary's County Sheriff Tim Cameron said that "rapidly deteriorating conditions" were happening on area roadways.